Vom1124/RasPi_LiDAR/README.md

           ros2 run velodyne_lidar lidar_read

-The Velodyne LiDAR should now successfully run continuously and subsribe to the pointcloud and save it in a text file.
+The Velodyne LiDAR should now successfully run continuously and subsribe to the pointcloud and save it in a text file named "px_output.txt" under the home directory.

 Visualizing the point cloud in RViz: